 Intentionally keeping the body on its guard through muscle confusion, intermittent intensity, and purposefully inconsistent workouts is the key to creating a resilient frame.

 Researchers from the 2011 study wrote:

-“When energies eaten regularly outweigh energies expended, the excess energy is stored as fat tissue.”
+“When energies eaten regularly outweigh energies expended, the excess energy is stored as fat tissue.”1

 There are other important components of establishing optimal body composition which include the hormones leptin, insulin, and adiponectin as well as the diversity of the microbiome.
 The human body is a carefully calibrated machine intended to support its own ongoing survival.

 When humans move, their bodies note the movement and make metabolic adjustments accordingly to provide energy.
-Brief, intense, interval exercise activates AMPK and MAPK signaling and increases the expression of PGC-1 in human skeletal muscle.
-This facilitates metabolic remodeling, including mitochondrial biogenesis and an increased capacity for glucose and fatty acid oxidation.
+Brief, intense, interval exercise activates 5′ adenosine monophosphate-activated protein kinase (AMPK) and mitogen-activated protein kinase (MAPK) signaling, and increases the expression of proliferator-activated receptor-gamma coactivator-1 (PGC-1) in human skeletal muscle.2 This facilitates metabolic remodeling, including mitochondrial biogenesis and an increased capacity for glucose and fatty acid oxidation.
 This is a key mechanism that facilitates metabolic flexibility.

 During rest, hormones and metabolic signaling adjust to store energy as fat.
 The problem in modern humanity, however, is that the body does not use the stored energy.
 Metabolic outputs are no longer connected to the caloric inputs of food.
 From the 2011 study: